nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 ### Parameters ###

-This error will be raised in relation to request parameters that the client may have specified.
+This error will be raised in relation to request parameters that a CDSS or EMS Server may have specified.

 The below table summarises the HTTP response code, along with the value to expect in the `OperationOutcome` in the response body for this exception scenario.
 Relevant error scenario(s) in relation to request parameter(s) are also listed.